aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

 ### 6. Accessing OPC UA data via MQTT
 - ***MQTT.fx 1.7.1 subscribe did not work for me, I changed to MQTT Explorer and it worked***
 - See MQTT example topics from [vogler75's github page](https://github.com/vogler75/automation-gateway#example-topics)
-#### Using nodeid to get the value of the node:
+- Using nodeid to get the value of the node:
-  - "type = Opc"/"id = specified in yaml.config"/node:value/"nodeid"
   - `Opc/opc1/node:value/ns=4;s=|var|c300.Application.GVL_AutomationGateway.g_arrDeviceData[1].iDeviceState`
 - Initially, I had a hard time determining the topic path.
 I found it very helpful to use [UaExpert](https://www.unified-automation.com/downloads/opc-ua-clients.html) to determine the correct NodeID
   #### 1. I browsed to the data point that I wanted to access via MQTT: